next-khovsepyan/nextstack-noaa/README.md

 To make sure you have them available on your machine, try running the following command.

+## Notice:

+We are pleased to announce the release of NOAA Station Data, an npm package that provides access to a wide range of NOAA station data.
+While the package is available for use, please note that the product documentation is not yet complete.
+We are working hard to provide a fully documented version soon.
+In the meantime, please use the methods provided in the documentation to access the data you need.
+Thank you for your patience and understanding.

 ```sh
 $ npm -v && node -v
 6.14.16